-As stated above, an individual must be at least age 16 but not older than age 24 to be considered eligible as an OSY.
-School status is determined at the time of eligibility determination and remains the same throughout the individual's participation in the youth program.
+As stated above, individuals must be at least age 16 but not older than age 24 to be considered eligible as an OSY.
+School status is determined at the time of eligibility determination and remains the same throughout individuals' participation in the youth program.
 Once enrolled, OSY may continue to receive services beyond age 24.